Holmfirth Town Centre Access Plan - November 2022 Update

 Does this actually work there’s so few questions being asked ?
 Where can we put our comments?

-SueH asked almost 3 years ago
+SueH asked over 3 years ago

 Yes this works.
 Eight questions have been asked which have now all been answered.